 Failure to meet the published deadline will delay graduation one semester and may affect the student's participation on the commencement.

-Students eligible to graduate will receive one diploma per degree earned, free of charge, in addition to a digital diploma.
+Students eligible to graduate will receive one diploma per degree earned, free of charge.

 Commencement is held once a year at the end of the fall semester.
 It involves activities that span two days and ends with the awarding of degrees and evening reception.
 Participation in the commencement ceremony is not equivalent to graduation.
 Graduation becomes official after all grades are completed, and thesis/dissertations are successfully archived.

 In order to participate in a fall commencement ceremony, you must: